 If anyone out there doesn’t know who Steve Jobs is -- a slim chance, to be sure -- this movie won’t help much.
 Superficial facts that Jobs profilers already shared are here again, sketching a barefooted, drug-taking college dropout with body odor maturing into a cultural and economic force after dropping acid and trekking to India for enlightenment.
-No surprise that Kutcher appears more at ease in these sequences than when asked to express the older, corporate Jobs who influenced more than one industry.

 We get the idea that Jobs could be obnoxiously independent in thought and behavior, that he refused taking responsibility for a daughter born out of wedlock, that a vengeful streak determined several key business decisions.
 But these are character flaws mentioned only in passing, with Stern and Whiteley more interested in exalting Jobs’ contributions to geekhood, and boardroom backstabbing while the money rolled in.